alsalafiyyah/alsalafiyyah.github.io/_biography/binbaz.md

 2. Shaykh Salih ibn 'Abdul-Aziz ibn 'Abdul-Rahman ibn Hasan ibn Shaykh Muhammad ibn 'Abdul-Wahhab
 3. Shaykh Sa'ad ibn Hamad ibn 'Atiq, Judge of Riyadh
 4. Shaykh Hamad ibn Faris, (Vice Chancellor of the Treasury in Riyadh)
 5. His Eminence Shaykh Muhammad ibn Ibrahim ibn 'Abdul-Latif Al Al-Shaykh (who in his time was the Grand Mufty of the Kingdom of Saudi Arabia).
-Shaykh Ibn Baz attended and adhered to his learning circles for approximately 10 years.
-Shaykh Ibn Baz learnt all the branches of the Shari'ah from 1347 A.H. to 1357 A.H.
+Shaykh Abdul-Aziz Ibn Baz attended and adhered to his learning circles for approximately 10 years.
+Shaykh Abdul-Aziz Ibn Baz learnt all the branches of the Shari'ah from 1347 A.H. to 1357 A.H.
 6. Shaykh Sa'ad Waqqas Al-Bukhary, one of the scholars of Makkah from whom Ibn Baz learned the science of Tajwid (reciting the Qur'an following the rules of recitation) in 1355 A.H.

 ### His Influence: